wizeline/TodoistFrontEndChallenge/README.md

 $ INVALIDPASSWORD=wrongPassword
 ```
 ### Before running
-It needs to be considered that this project uses `env` files to work properly.
+It needs to be considered that this project uses `.env` files to work properly.

 ### Run FrontEnd
 In order to run FrontEnd, execute the following commands